Shinobu1337/discord-command-parser/README.md

 > result of `parse()` should be picked up by TypeScript just by checking the
 > `parsed.success` value.
 >
 > Additionally, the `ParsedMessage` classes are generic.
-Pass the discord.js
+Pass the discord.js or eris
 > `Message` type to the generic field (e.g. `ParsedMessage<Message>`).
 >
-> If you are using a library other than discord.js, ensure that the Message type
+> If you are using a library other than discord.js or eris, ensure that the Message type
 > you use adheres to the `BasicMessage` interface in the source code.

 ---